This article provides information about how to consolidate two or more inventory batches into a merged batch.

 - As Sammy is walking through his warehouse, he notices that several batches of the same item have low quantities.
 He is expecting to receive several new shipments, and he realizes that he can free some floor space by merging the odd quantities into a new batch.

 - Sammy is receiving inventory, and he wants to combine the new batch with one that he has already received, to improve the batch attribute value of the existing batch.
+By doing so you create a new batch.

 Can I merge batches across sites and legal entities?